 1947 Salter retires at age 65 after 22 years of service and the light is fully automated.

 1972 Keepers’ house torn down.
 The original Fresnel lens was later stolen.
 Light replaced by a plastic lens.
 Wooden stairs removed and other measures taken to prevent vandalism.

-1995 Turkey Point Light Station, Inc. (TPLS) established to restore light station to original condition.
+1995 Turkey Point Light Station, Inc. (TPLS) established to restore the light station to its original condition.

 2000 US Coast Guard decommissions light.

-2002 Light reactivated and serves as private aid to navigation.
+2002 Light reactivated on November 30 and serves as a private aid to navigation.

 2006 Ownership of Turkey Point light tower transferred to MD Department of Natural Resources, Elk Neck State Park.
-TPLS signs renewable 30-year lease as Chief Operations Agent to maintain lighthouse and is raising funds to rebuild Keeper’s house.
+TPLS signs a renewable 30-year lease as Chief Operations Agent to maintain the lighthouse and is raising funds to rebuild Keeper’s house.

 2007 New wooden staircase made of white oak (MD State tree) as per original specifications replaces aluminum ladder.